MartinWitt/laughing-train/Readme.md

 ### Why use Qodana?

 I use vscode as IDE, but I'm impressed by the tooling JetBrains provides.
-Qodana seems way ahead of the competition and is a impressive tool to use.
+Qodana seems way ahead of the competition and is an impressive tool to use.
 There exists abstraction for further analyzers, but I'm uncertain if I will ever implement them.

 ### Why not help an existing tool?
 Existing tools have either pretty long release schedules, are not using spoon, or I see no value in the tool.
 Here I can merge, break and change things as I like without too much hassle.